LucaJiang/lucajiang/README.md

 -->

 - 😁 I am going to study at HKUST next month
-- 🔭 I used to working at SIAT, CAS and studying at SYSU
+- 🔭 I used to work at SIAT, CAS and graduated from Sun Yat-sen University
 - 🌱 I’m currently learning deep learning and computational statistics
 - 🤔 I’m looking for help with high-dimensional statistical inference
 - 💬 Ask me about machine learning or mathematics
 - 📫 How to reach me: jiangwx7[at]outlook.com or jiangwx7[at]qq.com
 - 😄 Welcome to visit my blog: [lucajiang.github.io/](https://lucajiang.github.io/)
-- ⚡ Fun fact: My favourite game is minesweeper
+- ⚡ Fun fact: My favourite game is  *The Witcher 3: Wild Hunt* and minesweeper

  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lucajiang&layout=compact&hide=css)](https://github.com/anuraghazra/github-readme-stats)